RossRothenstine/digital-gophers-pitchmes/PITCHME.md

   - Pros
     - Centralized.
-    - Maximum overhead.
-    - Ability for zero-down time when a configuration is changed.
+    - Ability for zero-down time when a configuration value is changed.
   - Cons
     - Centralized.
 If configuration server is down, then apps cannot start.
+    - Maximum overhead.
     - Not integrated well with CloudFoundry.

 ---